sebaolimpia/CardCostAPI/README.md

 As said previously, the integration tests use the H2 database.
 On the other hand, the unit tests use Mockito for mocking the dependencies.

-Also, was developed a performance test to check the method GET application performance, for concurrent 7000 Request Per Minute (RPM).
+Also, was developed a performance test to check a GET method application performance, for concurrent 7000 Request Per Minute (RPM).

-In relation with the above, for the objective of having a better performance and high availability, the application was developed using an In-Memory Caching Caffeine Cache provider.
+About the above, for the goal of having a better performance and high availability, the application was developed using an In-Memory Caching Caffeine Cache provider.

-For the reality of the application, this is a good approach because offers better performance, memory management, and flexibility even for small, static datasets.
-Also, if the application will start to grow, it is more scalable than default cache (ConcurrentMapCacheManager) and is more efficient than other providers like Redis.
+For the reality of the application, this is a good approach because it offers better performance, memory management, and flexibility even for small, static datasets.
+Also, if the application will start to grow, it's more scalable than default cache (ConcurrentMapCacheManager) and is more efficient than other providers like Redis.

-To justify the use of cache, performance tests were performed using JMeter, for the listCardCost (GET) and updateCardCost (PUT) methods.
+To justify the use of cache, performance tests also were performed using JMeter, for `listCardCost` (GET) and `updateCardCost` (PUT) methods.
 Below is the result of each method without using cache:

 ![listCardCostWithoutCache.png](docs/images/listCardCostWithoutCache.png)

 ![updateCardCostWithoutCache.png](docs/images/updateCardCostWithoutCache.png)

-Here the results of each method using cache:
+Here are the results of each method using cache:

 ![listCardCostWithCache.png](docs/images/listCardCostWithCache.png)

 ![updateCardCostWithCache.png](docs/images/updateCardCostWithCache.png)